A highly-sensitive optical receiver optimized for speech bandwidth

 With the components shown in Figure 1, the circuit is designed to operate properly from about 8 volts to 12 volts.
 At and below 7.5 volts, the receiver performance begins to degrade, so one should keep spare 9 volt batteries onhand!

-When the supply voltage rises above 12-13 volts, instability arises in the cascode circuit: If one anticipated operating exclusively at such voltages, one could modify the cascode stage accordingly, or simply add a regulator to keep it in the 9-10 volt range!
-Note that only the "front end" portion of the circuit (Q1, Q2, Q3) would need to be regulated in such cases, as the op amp (U1) will happily operate at these higher voltage!
+When the supply voltage rises above 12-13 volts, instability arises in the cascode circuit: If one anticipates operating exclusively at such voltages, the resistor values in the cascode stage should be adjusted - or simply add a regulator to keep it in the 9-10 volt range!
+Note that only the "front end" portion of the circuit (Q1, Q2, Q3) would need to be regulated in such cases as the op amp (U1) will happily operate at these higher voltage and provide good power supply immunity!

 Remember: